learn-co-curriculum/reading-ios-things-nsstring-can-do/README.md

 ## Objectives:
 1. Understand the basic nature of a string.
 2. Learn the primary ways of manipulating strings.
-3. Understand string interpolation (string formatting).
+3. Learn how to create an interpolated string (a.k.a. "format string").

 ## Introduction